-Silvia: There’s an amazing restaurant in Vienna called Habibi and Hawara whjoich is a refugee incubator /training restaurant.
+Silvia: There’s an amazing restaurant in Vienna called Habibi and Hawara which is a refugee incubator /training restaurant.

 Jana: They have falafel and apfel strudel.
 So it combines Austrian and north African/Syrian cuisine.

-Natasha: Sounds, delicious.
-So, just to wrap up how will this experience influence what you do next?
+Natasha: Sounds delicious.
+Just to wrap up, how will this experience influence what you do next?

-Jana: Also, I think it’s really ingrained in both of us wanting to do something significant or with a lot of meaning.
-So something where there is an environmental or social impact, and it’s opened my eyes about how that is possible in so many ways it’s not just working in a charity, but there are so many social enterprises.
+Jana: I think it’s really ingrained in both of us wanting to do something significant or with a lot of meaning, something where there is an environmental or social impact.
+It’s opened my eyes about how that is possible in so many ways.
+It’s not just working in a charity, but there are so many social enterprises.

-Silvia: I think how everyone we met believes so deeply in their project; not so much about making money but definitely being financially sustainable.
+Silvia: I think how everyone we met believes so deeply in their project, not so much about making money but definitely in being financially sustainable.
 If you have an idea, and you grow it, and you put a lot of passion and energy in it, it can actually become something.
 Whether it’s a farm or a new cool restaurant in Oslo.
-It doesn’t matter, it all just started as an idea.
+It doesn’t matter.
+It all just started as an idea.
 Good energies really feed off each other.
 And in these networks, they’re all supportive.
 In London, the social enterprises are all giving each other advice.
 For instance, The Luminary bakery helps women with social and economic disadvantage get back into the work place by giving them baking experience or baking training.
-But there are loads, Redemption Roasters, or The Dusty Knuckle.
-We had lunch at dusty knuckle, I highly recommend it
+But there are loads, like Redemption Roasters or The Dusty Knuckle.
+We had lunch at dusty knuckle; I highly recommend it

-Jana: One lady I idolize now, her name is Katha Schinkinger and she’s the woman who started Habibi and Hawara, so she’s the restauranteur essentially.
-She went into it without a background in food, she has four children, is not very old, and so she’s mid-30’s and has this hugely successful delicious amazing restaurant and now is helping refugees also open their own restaurants or food take away across Vienna hopefully soon.
+Jana: One lady I idolize now, her name is Katha Schinkinger, and she’s the woman who started Habibi and Hawara She’s the restauranteur essentially.
+She went into it without a background in food.
+She has four children, she’s in her mid-30’s and has this hugely successful delicious amazing restaurant.
+Now she is also helping refugees open their own restaurants or food take-away across Vienna.